Geetha63/MS-Teams-Scripts/Send Notification to Selected Audience and Direct them to a Deep Link  App/README.md

 # Procedure to run the script

-   To excute `Send Notification to Selected Audience and Direct them to a Deep Link App` download/copy and paste the script into powershell
+   To execute `Send Notification to Selected Audience and Direct them to a Deep Link App` download/copy and paste the script into PowerShell

-   Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script
+   Provide the input parameters Client_Id, Client_Secret, TenantId and hit enter to proceed further on the script

-   Now script will redirect to web page for login
+   Now the script will redirect to the web page for login

    ![Signin](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/Siginin.png)